jpmchia/ip2location-pfsense/README.md

 * Live IP geolocation information retrieved from the IP2Location.io API
 * Map view of IP locations provided by Leaflet.js with sumamry of IP information
 * Watch list of IP addresses to monitor and track the number of hits
+* Storage of the watch list in the backend service
 * Drill-down into details of the IP address  information provided by IP2Location.io
 * Fully functional with a free IP2Location.io API account
 * Support for more granular IP information available with paid IP2Location.io API accounts